pontusc/agent-swarm/README.md

 ## Pending behavior notes

-- Issue lifecycle policy: do not auto-close/remove `Issue` CRs on GitHub close alone; only transition/cleanup when the matching PR is merged.
+- Issue lifecycle policy: an `Issue` CR exists only as long as its upstream GitHub issue is open.
+Closed-on-GitHub issues fall out of the open-only sync snapshot and are pruned by `RepositoryController`; merge-driven completion runs the full `Done` transition (cascade-delete via ownerRefs).
+Either path produces the same cleanup; the merge path additionally retains the agent log ConfigMap because it isn't owned by the `Issue` CR.
 - Phase 2 agent flow (draft):
   - `IssueController` detects unassigned `Issue` and allocates work.
   - Operator prepares a per-issue workspace in a PVC by cloning repo + creating branch using GitHub App credentials.